comentaii/coment-ai/README.md

-# Coment-AI - Clean Project Structure
+# CodileAI - Clean Project Structure

 ## Overview
 This project has been cleaned up and restructured according to the `.cursor` rules.
 All page content has been removed while keeping the core infrastructure and configurations intact.